miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

 Features
 --------

-Here are features and advantages of the Yocto Project:
+The following list describes features and advantages of the Yocto
+Project:

--  *Widely Adopted Across the Industry:* Many semiconductor, operating system, software, and service vendors adopt and support the Yocto Project in their products and services.
+-  *Widely Adopted Across the Industry:* Semiconductor, operating system, software, and service vendors exist whose products and services adopt and support the Yocto Project.
 For a look at the Yocto Project community and the companies involved with the Yocto Project, see the "COMMUNITY" and "ECOSYSTEM" tabs on the :yocto_home:`Yocto Project <>` home page.